utah-cs4470-sp23/class/README.md

 ideas that you are learning in class.

 No one participates in a discussion if they will be shamed or embarrassed for it.
-All students must uphold a positive, wecoming, and supportive environment during discussions both in class and online.
+All students must uphold a positive, welcoming, and supportive environment during discussions both in class and online.
 Remember that every piece of code has to debugged before it works---in class, you'll be participating in that debugging.

 Homework
 --------